Botulinum toxin TREATMENT FOR WRINKLES: MYTHS VS. FACTS

 There’s no “perfect” age.
 Many start in their late 20s or early 30s as a preventive measure.
 It depends on your skin, genetics, and preferences.

 Q3.
-Does Botox hurt?
+Does botulinum toxin hurt?

 Most people feel only a minor pinch.
 The needle is very fine, and some clinics apply numbing cream for added comfort.

-Botox works best for dynamic wrinkles caused by muscle movement.
+botulinum toxin works best for dynamic wrinkles caused by muscle movement.
 For static wrinkles, dermal fillers may be more appropriate.

 Q5.
 Are there any side effects?